ava-labs/avalanche-docs/docs/tooling/cli-guides/upload-a-custom-vm-to-cloud.md

 avalanche subnet configure subnetName
 ```

-Choose chain.json to the avalanchego flags:
+Choose chain.json to the AvalancheGo flags:

 ```
 Use the arrow keys to navigate: ↓ ↑ → ←